MySQL 5.6 supports delayed replication such that a

 delay value, so the file format has changed.
 See

 Section 5.2.2, “Replication Metadata Repositories”.
 In particular, the first

 line of the file now indicates how many lines are in the file.
 If

-you downgrade a slave server to a version older than MySQL 5.6,
+you downgrade a replica server to a version older than MySQL 5.6,

-the older server will not read the file correctly.
+the older server does not read the file correctly.
 To address

 this, modify the file in a text editor to delete the initial line